CRUMB INTERVIEW, Oct 2015

 ROBERT: Yeah, that's partly true, yeah.
 I'm nicer in person, right?

-ALEX: If someone were black and they looked at that character 'Angel Food McSpade', they might consider it a racist and derogatory character.
+ALEX: If someone looked at that character 'Angel Food McSpade', they might consider it a racist and derogatory character.

 ROBERT: Yeah, yeah.
 Sure.

 ALEX: And I've spoken to you about racial issues for over 20 years.
-I think it's pretty fair to say that you're not very racist at all.
+I think it's pretty fair to say that you're not racist.
 Do you want to talk about that and help clarify?

 ALEX: I think that's one aspect of it.
 But I think your work is more complex than that.
 I think that if you look at your work from the late 60's on, I think there have been some instances, at least the way I read it, where you are being critical.

 ROBERT: Critical of what?

 ALEX: Well, critical of the bullshit, ''jive'' elements of black culture.

 ROBERT: Well, yeah, that's true, I have.
 I reserve the right, even as a white male, to make fun of the behavior of oppressed minorities such as black people, Jews, women, Mexicans.
 But, sure, it's a touchy area.
 One has to be continuously examining one's self, one's own prejudices, beliefs, fears.
 You know what, I've probably been guilty of racism, sexism, anti-Semitism, misogyny, in my work, not to mention misanthropy and general insensitivity.
 I believe racism is a quite natural animal reaction [for white people], but, as humans, we can work to transcend our animal reactions.
 We can do it.
 You see examples of it all the time.
 People nowadays no longer throw stones at cripples, stuff like that.
 It needs work.
 Meanwhile, racial tensions still hang in the air in America.
 It's like a thick, heavy humidity in the air.